 You can view a full list of application questions at the following links before filling out the application form:

-If you have any questions about the awards or application process, get in touch with Andrea Schuler, chair of the Tisch Library Open Educational Resources Steering Committee.
+If you have any questions about the awards or application process, reach out to the Tisch Open Educational Resources Steering Committee.